 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 Access to credit can be key to helping you strengthen your business.
-However, the process of securing credit starts long before you apply for it.
-By taking some simple steps now to shore up your financial position, you can help put your business on stronger footing when it comes time to talk to a lender.
+However, the process of securing credit starts long before you apply.
+By taking some simple steps now to strengthen your financial position, you can help put your business on stronger footing when it comes time to talk to a lender.

 Here are five easy ways to help improve your access to credit.

 Lenders often make decisions based on the “5 Cs” of credit.
 Each component helps a lender gauge the likelihood you’ll repay:

 Make timely payments on existing loan and credit card accounts to help build a solid foundation for future borrowing.
 You can help improve your credit rating by showing you can manage regular loan payments and settling credit card balances each month.

 If you are just starting your business and have a limited credit history, look for opportunities to borrow when you are confident you can repay quickly.
 For example, you might get a business credit card with a low spending limit or establish a credit account with a local office supply store.

 Lenders typically request business credit reports to assess the financial strength of prospective borrowers.
 Many also review personal credit reports since they may require a personal guarantee.
 To help head off possible problems, review your reports at least once a year.
 Make sure all of the data in your profile and payment history are accurate.
 If any details are incorrect, contact the agency right away.
 You might also self-report some data to make your file more comprehensive.

 Your business credit score is based primarily on the timeliness of your payments, so it’s wise to pay utility, insurance, and other bills before their due date.
 Ask suppliers to report your payments to the credit bureaus.
 The more accounts you have in good standing, the bigger the lift to your score.